saifullah3396/datadings/doc/source/index.rst

 fast and easy.
 datadings currently supports over 20 different datasets for image classification, segmentation, saliency prediction, and remote sensing.
-One command lets you download all necessary files and convert them to the datadings format.
+``pip install datadings`` and use the :py:mod:`datadings-write <datadings.commands.write>` command (``datadings-write -h`` for more info) to download the source files for any of the included datasets and convert them to the datadings format.
 And since it's based on the excellent
 `msgpack <http://msgpack.org>`_, a JSON-like format that supports binary data,